Talented-Q/POSTER_V2/README.md

 ### Preparation
 - Preparing Data

-  Download the dataset and pretrained model from [baidu disk](https://pan.baidu.com/s/1OF6ldYQXpCaAyj9WyTF5Mg?pwd=POST).
+  Download the val dataset from [baidu disk](https://pan.baidu.com/s/1OF6ldYQXpCaAyj9WyTF5Mg?pwd=POST).

   As an example, assume we wish to run RAF-DB.
 We need to make sure it have a structure like following: